-How did Paul do what he did?
-He learned the open secret of the power of complete submission to the Father.
-Paul focused on his weaknesses, rather than on his strengths.
+What enabled Paul to achieve what he did?
+He discovered the open secret of the transformative power of complete submission to the Father.
+Instead of focusing on his strengths, Paul directed his attention towards his weaknesses.
 In weakness, he became strong in the Father’s power and authority (2 Corinthians 12:9-10).

-Father thank You that you have made me weak that I find strength in You.
+Father, thank You for making me weak so I would find strength in You.

 Proverbs 16:7 When a man’s ways are pleasing to the LORD, He makes even his enemies to be at peace with him.

-In the Father’s kingdom, on-the-job training may take a large portion of a person’s life.
-Noah, Abraham, Joseph, Moses, David are examples from the Old Testament.
+In the Father’s kingdom, on-the-job training may take much of a person’s life.
+Noah, Abraham, Joseph, Moses, and David are examples from the Old Testament.
 For extended portions of their lives, they were isolated, unproductive, and experienced life-threatening dilemmas.
-Others such as Daniel seem to have been born ready.
+Others, such as Daniel, seem to have been born-ready.